Rust Traits: Defining Character

 Good to know

-• main.rs is a consumer of lib.rs
+• main.rs is a consumer of API exposed by lib.rs

 • The build system doesn’t care about files and directories — it only cares about the module tree it builds in memory